Peugeot loss widened by 4.13 billion euro charge

 The struggling French carmaker, due to report full-year earnings on February 13, said on Thursday the impairment charge was prompted by new accounting guidelines as well as diminishing hopes for a European auto recovery.

-"There was a realisation in the second half that the crisis was going to be longer than expected," Chief Financial Officer Jean-Baptiste de Chatillon told reporters at a briefing in Paris.
+"There was a realization in the second half that the crisis was going to be longer than expected," Chief Financial Officer Jean-Baptiste de Chatillon told reporters at a briefing in Paris.

 The writedown, which also trims 243 million euros from Peugeot's second-half operating profit, is "completely reversible" when market conditions improve, Chatillon said.